michaelboyles/website/content/post/structural-design-patterns.md

 +++
 author = "Michael Boyles"
-title = "Design Patterns Reviewed - Part 2: Structural"
+title = "Design patterns reviewed - part 2: structural"
 date = "2020-10-25"
 description = "A review of the structural design patterns used in software development" tags = ["design"]